-David Letterman, Seth Meyers bond over the stress of hosting a late-night show on 40th anniversary of ‘Late Night’
+David Letterman, Seth Meyers bond over stress of hosting a late-night show on 40th anniversary of ‘Late Night’

-The interview was a mutual lovefest, as Letterman gushed over how Meyers has transformed the show (he’s a fan of the “Jokes Seth Can’t Tell” segment with Amber Ruffin and Jenny Hagel) and Meyers was delighted every time Letterman launched into an anecdote about the old “Late Night” days (such as the time animal expert Jack Hanna was bitten by a beaver and had to go to the hospital).
+The interview was a mutual lovefest, as Letterman gushed over how Meyers has transformed the show (he’s a fan of the “Jokes Seth Can’t Tell” segment with Amber Ruffin and Jenny Hagel), and Meyers was delighted every time Letterman launched into an anecdote about the old “Late Night” days (such as the time animal expert Jack Hanna was bitten by a beaver and had to go to a hospital).
 But when the two started talking about the unique pressure of being on television every night in front of millions of viewers, it felt like both stars forgot an audience was watching as they opened up about the more vulnerable parts of being a TV host.

 Letterman recalled that before “Late Night,” he starred in a spectacular failure of an NBC morning show in 1980.
-Though NBC executives apparently had big dreams for “The David Letterman Show” — especially given that Letterman was a Johnny Carson favorite on “The Tonight Show" — the series only lasted a few months.
+Though NBC executives apparently had big dreams for “The David Letterman Show” — especially given that Letterman was a Johnny Carson favorite on “The Tonight Show” — the series lasted only a few months.

 “It replaced two or three game shows, and it turned out America didn’t want them replaced,” Letterman said dryly.
 “They certainly didn’t want them replaced by me.”